cypher31/geostase_viewer/README.md

 # geostase_viewer
+## The *.pck file and *.exe file must be in the same folder for the tool to function

-View contents of *.gsd files without opening the program
+View contents of *.gsd files without opening the Geostase program.

 Upon opening the tool you will see a blank grey screen.
 This is the area where the *.gsd file will be dragged to.